sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 - **Robes** no longer take up the lower clothing slot, so you can use an extra enchantment slot on your leg equipment with a robe.
 >[!TIP]
->This can create some clipping, but can be easily toggled off by disabling the mod in the optional mods section of MO2.
+>This can create some clipping, but can be easily toggled off if it bothers you by disabling the mod in the optional mods section of MO2.

 ## <p align="center"> Magic Skill Leveling Changes